tentacleuno/tentacles.dev/content/posts/deprecation-done-right..md

 +++
-title = "Deprecation Done Right" date = "2020-01-21"
+title = "Deprecation Done Right" date = "2020-01-23"
 author = "Tentacles"
-description = "The elegance of" draft = "true"
+description = "The elegance of annoyance." draft = "true"
 +++

+There's nothing quite like the feeling of releasing a new major version of your library.
+Ahh, that new package smell.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDUyMjAwODZdfQ==
+eyJoaXN0b3J5IjpbLTEzNzY0MjU3MDRdfQ==
 -->